Complete classification of generalized crossing changes between GOF-knots

 Since a (generalized) crossing change taking one GOF-knot to another must be around a crossing circle bounding a disk that intersects the fiber in an arc, the crossing change is a Dehn surgery along the curve formed by the union of the arc and its image.
-Then, Proposition 1.4 of \cite{NiDSKPM} describes the way that the monodromy must change when the crossing change is performed.
-Combining this with Lemma \ref{lemma:FactorizationUnclean}, we have the following.
+To see this, start with the arc $\alpha$ and its image $h(\alpha)$, sitting in a fiber $F$.
+Push them off of $F$ slightly (in the direction of $F \times \set{1}$ in the bundle).
+Fixing the endpoints, pull $h(\alpha)$ back through the monodromy, and the resulting arc sits just above $\alpha$, but on the other side of $F$.
+The two sub-arcs together form the crossing circle.
+Then, \cite{NiDSKPM} describes the way that the monodromy must change when the crossing change is performed.
+Combining this with Lemma \ref{lemma:FactorizationUnclean}, we have Theorem \ref{thm:CrossingChanges} immediately.